jorishr/notes-on-javascript/_basics/error_handling.md

 	...//handle error
 }
 finally{
-	//do smth wathever the outcome
+	//do smth whatever the outcome
 }
 ```

 ## The error object
 When an error occurs, JavaScript generates an object containing the details about the error.
 The built-in errors have at least two properties: `.name` and `.message`.

-Sometimes also the current callstack `.stack` is available.
+Sometimes also the current call stack `.stack` is available.
 A string with information about the sequence of nested calls that led to the error.

 ### Throw custom errors
 Technically, we can use anything as an error object.
 That may be even a primitive, like a number or a string, but it's better to use objects, preferably with name and message properties.